 As your company grows and you start to gain employees, it’s easy to lose track of who’s doing what.
 The problem with this is that many of your employees may be unwittingly working on the same tasks, resulting in wasteful job duplication.
 Remedy poor interdepartmental communication by standardizing the protocol regarding particular project responsibilities.
 Consider introducing team management software, check out 10 Tools Highly Effective Managers Use that allows employees to see what their peers are working on.

 If the company workload is rising, managers looking for the easy way out might want to hire new personnel or outsource the job.
-The problem with this is that a new hire will need time to adjust to your company’s operations and outsourced personnel may be unfamiliar with your work culture and the workflow process.
+The problem with this is that a new hire needs time to adjust to your company’s operations.
+Ultimately, outsourced personnel may be unfamiliar with your work culture and the workflow process.
 Because of this, too much outsourcing could result in errors that cost the company time and money.
 Smarter managers often prefer to restructure the workflow so that any additional jobs are distributed more evenly throughout the company, placing less priority on either hiring or outsourcing.
 That said, outsourcing can be helpful in certain areas, so be sure to weigh the odds.

 Poor purchasing and managerial habits can have a detrimental effect on your company’s performance.
-But if you place an emphasis on knowing where your dollars are going, discovering what can be eliminated and allocating funds to areas that need them the most, elimination of waste will likely smooth your organizational workflow and boost your returns in the long run.
+Instead, place emphasis on knowing where your dollars are going.
+In short, eliminate workplace waste and allocate funds to areas that need them the most.
+This will likely smooth your organizational workflow and boost your returns in the long run.